Skip to Content

 I’m sharing my inspiration idea with instructions for an amazing furniture transformation.
 You will see before & after with step-by-step instructions and a complete supply list.

 Y’all, I found a great deal on this thrifted chest last year.
-I wasn’t sure how to refinish it, so I quickly painted it with Chalk Paint and began using it as a night stand.
-Recently inspiration struck and here’s what I did.
+I wasn’t sure how to refinish it, so I quickly painted it with Chalk Paint and began using it as a nightstand.
+Recently inspiration struck, and here’s what I did.

-The Thrift Store – Before
+The Thrift Store Chest- Before & After

 I purchased the chest for $40.00 at a thrift store last spring.
 It is a traditional small chest, solid wood, and in great shape.
 Although I was still determining what to do with it, home with me came.

 (Posts on The Ponds Farmhouse may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

 After Painting

-Here is what the chest looked like after a Old White Chalk Paint coat.
-I have been using the chest as a nightstand but wasn’t happy with its appearance.
-Then I saw a photo of a chippy card catalog cabinet and was finally inspired to transform this piece.
+Here is what the chest looked like after an Old White Chalk Paint coat.
+I used the chest as a nightstand but wasn’t happy with its appearance.

 To determine the size of each piece, I used craft paper to cut patterns for the designs.
 This allowed me to attach the patterns to the drawer fronts as a trial run.
 Therefore, I knew the pieces would fit before actually cutting the wood.